Trains from Venice

 The railjet travels over the famous Semmering Railway, opened in 1854 and now a UNESCO World Heritage Site.
 See the Vienna to Venice page for more information, photos & video.

-Option 3, Venice to Prague by day trains with overnight stop in Vienna - same as option 3 but an overnight stop breaks up the journey nicely
+Option 3, Venice to Prague with overnight stop in Vienna - same as option 3 but with overnight stop

 Hilltop fortresses seen from the Brenner Pass train